Man reading through a contract he's going to sign.

 Before you find an acceleration letter in your mailbox, you should contact your lender as soon as you’re struggling to make mortgage payments.
 Explaining your financial situation allows your lender to detail what mortgage assistance options they can offer to help you avoid foreclosure.

-Housing counselors are also available to homeowners through the Department of Housing and Urban Development (HUD), who can provide budgeting assistance and financial advice based on your situation.
+Housing counselors are also available to homeowners through the Department of Housing and Urban Development (HUD).
+They can provide budgeting assistance and financial advice based on your situation.

 Below are additional resources to help with your loan repayment:

-There are federal and local resources available to assist struggling homeowners, but stay cautious of foreclosure rescue scams that ask for fees upfront.
-If you’re unsure if assistance is genuine, contact your lender or HUD.
+There are federal and local resources available to assist struggling homeowners but stay cautious of foreclosure rescue scams that ask for fees upfront.
+If you’re not sure whether assistance is genuine, contact your lender or HUD.

 Accelerating a mortgage isn’t anybody’s ideal situation, but financial hardships happen.
 Here are some additional insights that can help you avoid acceleration or better understand your loan’s expectations.

+It depends on where you live.
 Acceleration clauses are very common and legal in repayment contracts.
 However, local regulations vary.
-It’s important to check with the attorney who handled your closing to make sure this clause is abiding by your state’s laws.
+It’s important to check with the real estate attorney who handled your closing to make sure this clause is abiding by your state’s laws.

 Work with your lender to figure out a loan modification or repayment plan to make the delinquent payments.
 Lenders want to avoid foreclosure, too, so many servicers have mortgage assistance programs.
 Federal counselors are also available for financial assistance.